Horror films of Cambodia: Themes

-Cambodian "monster" films are another subgenre of horror.
+Cambodianmonster films are another subgenre of horror.
 Although considered a relatively new subgenre, these movies are just extensions of the older folk mythology type films with different monsters.
 Similar to the older Snake King films, these low-budget monster films employ much outdoor cinematography and amateurish special effects.
 The characters in monster movies are usually groups of teens on outings or cross country journeys without adult supervision.
 Well known examples of monster films are The Forest, Queen of Cobra and People eating Lizard.

 Slasher films haven't been very common but a few have been made in Cambodia.
 Most portray many adolescent victims killed in a typically random, unprovoked fashion usually within a single night.
 The first slasher film produced by a Cambodian company was The Waterfall of Death, which has noted similarities to the American murder thriller I Know What You Did Last Summer and the Thai psychological killer film Scared.